3 Simple Ways to Reduce Revenue Leakage with Contract Management Software

 However, the path to contract fulfillment is uneven.
 Contracts vary in their terms, undergo change during negotiation, are amended over their lifecycle, and require cooperation from the whole organization in their management.
 Hundreds or thousands of agreements become a challenge to manage properly, and money is lost through errors in fulfillment, billing, or missed opportunity.

 Here are three simple ways to reduce revenue leakage with the help of contract management software.

-In a contract management system, contracts can be assigned to owners, contract managers with responsibility for their fulfillment.
-Within the central electronic repository, these contract owners and other stakeholders can see the contracts’ terms along with deliverables, due dates, price books, billing terms, and remedies.
-Importantly, contract owners can be assigned tasks to ensure that services and goods are delivered as agreed, that client service meets contractual expectations, and that pricing follows the contractual rates.
-A contract owner’s timely management can prevent or end revenue leakage before significant loss occurs.
+In contract management software, contracts can be assigned to owners, contract managers with responsibility for their fulfillment.
+Within the central electronic repository, contract owners and other stakeholders can see the contracts’ terms, deliverables, due dates, price books, billing terms, and remedies.
+Contract owners can be assigned tasks to ensure that services and goods are delivered as agreed, that client service meets contractual expectations, and that pricing follows the contractual rates.
+A contract owner’s timely management can prevent or end revenue leakage before a significant loss occurs.
 Some examples:

 - Ensure that obligations are met on time.
 Late or missed delivery often carries a financial penalty, and always creates client dissatisfaction.
-In IACCM’s member surveys, 77% of organizations report leakage in the form of project delays or cost overruns making it a leading cause of revenue loss.
+In World CC's member surveys, 77% of organizations report leakage in the form of project delays or cost overruns making it a leading cause of revenue loss.

 - Manage all changes and amendments.
 Many long-term contracts include change orders and adjusted pricing over time.
 A contract owner can insure that changes are authorized, recorded, signed – and carried out.
 An electronic contract management system relates all changes to the original contract record.
 The owner can then prevent loss of revenue due to unauthorized changes or activity outside the contract.